albapim/albapim.github.io/index.markdown

 <hr>
 <br>

-## Why Is This Happening?
+## Why Was This Happening?

-One big issue is **organized crime** - many of these thefts aren’t random but planned by groups that know how to avoid getting caught.
+One big issue was **organized crime** - many of these thefts weren't random but planned by groups that know how to avoid getting caught.

-SFPD has increased patrols in high-crime areas, like the Central district, but according to Assistant Police Chief Michael Redmond, the city is still short about 500 officers [[1]](#references).
+From 2018, SFPD increased patrols in high-crime areas, like the Central district, but according to Assistant Police Chief Michael Redmond, the city is still short about 500 officers [[1]](#references).

 Laws are also changing to tackle theft.
 For example, Senator Scott Wiener introduced Senate Bill 905, which aims to close legal loopholes that make it harder to prosecute auto burglars [[2]](#references).